top of page

 Conservative treatment and mobilisations can be done to the upper parts of the body with minimal adjustments.

-During the 2nd trimester treatment can be closer to normal with conservative treatment and mobilisations to the lower parts of the body.
-While the upper parts of the body can be treated more normally with soft tissue work and adjustments.
+During the 2nd trimester, treatment can be closer to normal with conservative treatment and mobilisations to the lower parts of the body.
+At the same time, the upper parts of the body can be treated more normally with soft tissue work and adjustments.

 4